-Recently, an abundance of research is proving the medicinal benefits of marijuana.
-CBD, a phytocannabinoid, works with our immune system and our brain.
-We are closer to understanding the incredible powers of cannabis.
+Recently, an abundance of research has provided the medicinal benefits of marijuana.
+CBD, a phytocannabinoid, works alongside our immune system and our brain.
+We are now closer to understanding the incredible powers of cannabis.

 CBD doesn’t increase dopamine directly.
 Rather, CBD acts upon the 5-HT1A receptor.
 This receptor is prevalent in many areas of the brain, especially the pleasure pathways where dopamine activity occurs.

-Many prescription antidepressants increase dopamine, but CBD offers the same benefits.
+Many prescription antidepressants effect dopamine, but CBD offers the same benefits.
 CBD is safer and non-habit forming, which is why CBD is becoming the preferred depression medication method.

 This is why one of the CBD effects is treating multiple mental and physical symptoms, such as sleep improvement for PTSD victims and increased appetite for cancer patients.